unl-rocketry/pololu_tic-rs/README.md

 Serial control is planned for the future.
 This driver also only supports `embedded-hal >= 1.0`.

 > [!IMPORTANT]
 > The Tic devices utilize I²C clock-stretching, which can cause timeouts and errors on some boards.
-Ensure you increase
+Ensure
-> the I²C timeout delay on your board if you are getting timeout errors while using this library.
+> you increase the I²C timeout delay on your board if you are getting timeout errors while using this library.

+## License
+This library is licensed under the MIT and Apache 2.0 permissive open-source licenses.
+Please review the terms of these licenses to decide how to incorporate this library into your projects.

 ## Example
 A basic example of using this library to set up and control a Tic36v4 is as follows.
 Ensure you replace